Get Regular Exercise for Mental Health

 Be safe while you exercise

-Moderate exercise is safe for most people, but it's a good idea to talk to your doctor before increasing your activity.
-Anyone age 65 or older should talk to a doctor before exercise.
+Moderate exercise is safe for most people, but it's a good idea to talk with your doctor before increasing your activity.
+Anyone age 65 or older should talk with a doctor before exercise.

 Tips for being active